Pierrad/obsidian-github-copilot/README.md

 - [x] Configure your bindings to accept, dismiss, trigger or partially accept suggestions
 - [x] Configure if you want to see automatic suggestions or only trigger them manually
 - [x] Configure if you want to see suggestion only in code blocks or in the whole note
+- [x] Exclude folders and files from the suggestion generation

 ## Known issues